Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Detailed Description of Content of Course

-Designed to allow future certified athletic trainers an opportunity to develop their cognitive, psychomotor and affective skills while interacting in an athletic environment.
+This course is designed to allow future certified athletic trainers an opportunity to develop their cognitive, psychomotor and affective skills while interacting in an athletic environment.
 In addition, there is a concentration in the psychomotor domain area of administrative tasks, which includes topics related to the professional development of future athletic trainers.

 Detailed Description of Conduct of Course